Duffney/eShopOnAKS/docs/GITHUB-COPILOT-PART-1.md

     If necessary, login to the Azure Container Registry with the `az acr login` command.

-## Writing the Kubernetes Configurations
+## Writing the Kubernetes Manifests

 Kubernetes manifests are YAML files that describe the desired state of your application and how to deploy it.
-The Kubernetes manifests for this application are located in the `manifests` directory.
+In the following steps, you will create a deployment manifest for the eShopWeb appliaction by writing a manifest for the database, web and publicApi projects.

 1. Create a `manifests` directory in the root of the project.